 When Bob moved to Becontree with his parents and two siblings back in 1929, he was just five years old.
 His father had been transferred from Battersea Power Station to Barking Power Station, so his family left south London for the suburbs of Dagenham.
-The area they moved to was one of the most impressive council estates ever built in Britain.
-From 1921 to 1934, 29,000 homes were constructed in Becontree as part of a housing programme designed to reward soldiers returning from the First World War and stave off the threat of Bolshevism, which was a pressing concern for the inter-war British elite.
+The area they moved to was one of the most impressive public housing estates ever built in Britain.
+From 1921 to 1934, 29,000 homes were constructed in Becontree as part of a housing program designed to reward soldiers returning from the First World War and stave off the threat of Bolshevism, which was a pressing concern for the inter-war British elite.

-"It was something totally different," says Bob, who has spent nearly his entire life on the estate and married his neighbour in 1947.
+"It was something totally different," says Bob, who has spent nearly his entire life on the estate and married his neighbor in 1947.
 "Something nice and fresh and new.
 It must have been a blessing for mum and dad because they weren't used to that sort of thing: a nice house to go to and live in, decent toilets, decent facilities, a roof over their heads.
 People had never been so well off... they lived in slums before."

-Put together, the new policies have been described by Lord Kerslake, the former head of the civil service, as a "grand theft of the public realm" and "another nail in the coffin of the post-war settlement".
+Put together, the new policies have been described by Lord Kerslake, the former head of the civil service, as a "grand theft of the public realm" and "another nail in the coffin of the post-war settlement."
 By the end of the 1970s, 42 percent of the population lived in social housing.
 It was, for many, an achievement comparable to the National Health Service.
 Today, just under 8 percent rent from the state.
-The era of council-provided, affordable housing that offered people like Bob the chance of building a better life has been gradually replaced by a new housing crisis with endless waiting lists, a dysfunctional private rented sector and a society obsessed by a dream of homeownership that for most will never come true.
+The era of government-provided, affordable housing that offered people like Bob the chance of building a better life has been gradually replaced by a new housing crisis with endless waiting lists, a dysfunctional private rented sector, and a society obsessed by a dream of homeownership that for most will never come true.

-If she cranes her neck from the window of her ground floor flat, Jean Locker can just about make out where the residents of a slum called the Old Nichol would once have lived.
+If she cranes her neck from the window of her ground floor apartment, Jean Locker can just about make out where the residents of a slum called the Old Nichol would once have lived.
 For the 67-year-old nursery worker, it's a point of deep personal significance.
-She moved to the Boundary Estate as a council tenant over 30 years ago, but it was only recently she discovered her great-great-grandmother, a Huguenot clothes dealer, had actually lived in the slum over 100 years earlier.
+She moved to the Boundary Estate as a tenant over 30 years ago, but it was only recently she discovered her great-great-grandmother, a Huguenot clothes dealer, had actually lived in the slum over 100 years earlier.

 "They called it the 'blackest streets' because of the high crime and high poverty," she says referring to a map by Charles Booth that used black as an indication of poverty.
 "A lot of the problems here were caused by the deteriorating housing, the slum landlords, the Rachminites of the Victorian time, who let their houses go into a decrepit state."